 Only once have I asked my father

-chose out there to live.
-And only once
+why he chose out there to live.
+Only once

 has he told me that as the wave approached,